The Autograph Hound

-The Autograph Hound is a 1939 Donald Duck cartoon which features Donald Duck as an autograph hunter in Hollywood.
+The Autograph Hound is a 1939 Donald Duck cartoon which features Donald as an autograph hunter in Hollywood.
 Many celebrities from the 1930s are featured.
 This is the first cartoon where Donald Duck is featured in his blue sailor hat.

 Plot

 Donald Duck tries to enter a Hollywood studio so he can search for celebrities willing to sign their autograph.
 A security guard with an Irish accent at the gate prevents him from entering the building.
 Donald manages to sneak inside by climbing on the limousine with Greta Garbo so that it seems he's riding along with her.
 The security guard discovers he's been fooled and chases Donald, who enters a room with the name "Mickey Rooney" on it.
 Inside, Mickey Rooney is dressing up in front of the mirror, when Donald asks him for his autograph.

 Rooney writes his name in Donald's book and makes it disappear and reappear with a magic trick.
 Donald, who is not amused, tries to impress Rooney by doing a similar trick with an egg.
 However, the egg is obviously hidden under Donald's hat and Rooney, who is aware of this, crushes it, laughing loudly.
 Donald gets extremely angry and starts waving his fists, while Rooney manages to put a violin in Donald's hands and starts dancing an Irish jig Donald is playing.
 When Donald discovers he has been tricked for the third time, he throws the violin at Rooney.
 Rooney ducks and the instrument lands in the face of the security guard.

 Alarmed, Donald runs away and hides under a bell-jar carried by actor Henry Armetta.
 When the security guard discovers Donald's hiding place, the duck runs to another film set full of ice.
 There, he meets Sonja Henie and asks her for an autograph.
 Henie signs her name by skating it in the ice, so that Donald has to carry it with him.
 While walking in a desert setting, Donald discovers the ice has melted.
 He notices a tent with the silhouettes of three belly dancing Arabic women, who turn out to be the Ritz Brothers.
 Excited, he asks them for their autographs, but behaving like screwballs, they jump on Donald and sign their group name on his buttocks.
 An enraged Donald throws a paint can at their heads, but it hits the face of the security guard instead.